Shredding of Records

 New procedures are in place for shredding of confidential and/or private records

-With staff returning to campus, departments can re-implement regular shredding bin pickups.
+With regular presence on campus, staff and departments can re-implement regular shredding bin pickups.
 Departments must still register their shredding of confidential or private records with Corporate Records and Archives before setting up regular shredding collection.

 Please review the processes below carefully.
 If you have any questions, contact the Corporate Archives staff at firstname.lastname@example.org.